 Second, the Proposed Arrangement would be unlikely to increase utilization.
-In particular, the discounts effectively would be invisible to Policyholders, because they would apply only to the portion of the individual's cost-sharing obligations that the individual's supplemental insurance otherwise would cover.
+In particular, the discounts effectively would be invisible to Policyholders because they would apply only to the portion of the individual's cost-sharing obligations that his or her supplemental insurance otherwise would cover.
 In addition, we have long held that the waiver of fees for inpatient services is unlikely to result in significant increases in utilization.
 See, e.g., Preamble to Final Rule: OIG Anti-Kickback Provisions, 56 Fed.
 Reg.
-35952, 35962 (July 29, 1991).
+35,952, 35,962 (July 29, 1991).

-Third, the Proposed Arrangement should not unfairly affect competition among hospitals, because membership in the contracting PPO's hospital network would be open to any accredited, Medicare-certified hospital that meets the requirements of applicable state laws.
+Third, the Proposed Arrangement should not unfairly affect competition among hospitals because membership in the PHO's hospital network would be open to any accredited, Medicare-certified hospital that meets the requirements of applicable state laws.

-Fourth, the Proposed Arrangement would be unlikely to affect professional medical judgment, because the Policyholders' physicians and surgeons would receive no remuneration, and the Policyholder would remain free to go to any hospital without incurring any additional out-of-pocket expense.
+Fourth, the Proposed Arrangement would be unlikely to affect professional medical judgment because Policyholders' physicians and surgeons would receive no remuneration, and Policyholders would remain free to go to any hospital without incurring any additional out-of-pocket expense for their inpatient hospital stay.

-Fifth, the Proposed Arrangement would operate transparently in that the Requestor certified that it would make clear to Policyholders that they have the freedom to choose any hospital without incurring additional liability or a penalty.
+Fifth, the Proposed Arrangement would operate transparently, as Requestor certified that it would clearly inform Policyholders of their freedom to choose any hospital without incurring additional liability or a penalty.